mrporterphysics/mrporterphysics.github.io/Presentations/Forces/talks/Dynamics2024.md

 4. Record how you successfully accomplished the task
     - Written description
     - Drawing that models the motion and your mallet taps
+5. Finally, write a general descriptive model that explains how mallet taps relate to the motion of the bowling ball

 ---